Last Updated on

 - Take medications that are not approved by your doctor.

 What You Need to Shop For

 By this time, you should have already stocked up the basics that you will require for not only your 18th week of pregnancy but also for the coming weeks.
 If you are lagging, here are a few ideas.
 Comfortable shoes should be your priority now because your swollen feet need some time off and some padding will restore your centre of gravity.
 Maternity wear, preferably in cotton, should be another thing you would like to invest in.
+In casual wear, you can opt for free-flowing knee-length dresses or maternity jeans with tummy bands.
+When it comes to undergarments, Bella Mama has a good range of nursing bras and maternity panties.
 Get yourself a roomy handbag because you will need to carry a bit of stuff around for yourself.
 Buy some moisturisers as your skin might also crave some nourishment.